acumos/on-boarding/docs/developer-guide.rst

 1: Clone the code from Gerrit Repo: https://gerrit.acumos.org

-Browse the repositories to find on-boarding project then use the HTTPS, HTTP or SSH git clone commande line.
+Browse the repositories to find on-boarding project then use the HTTPS, HTTP or SSH git clone --depth 1 commande line.

 2: After cloning import this project in your recommended IDE like STS.